BenDuval/SeniorProject/README.md

 1. Download DragonOS Pi64 image:
    https://sourceforge.net/projects/dragonos-pi64/

-2. Flash it to a microSD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or [balenaEtcher](https://www.balena.io/etcher/)
+2. Flash it to a microSD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)

 3. Boot the Raspberry Pi with the flashed SD card.